The meaning of the key GDPR terms used in this policy

 - confirmation of the data subject’s rights to request rectification or erasure of their personal data or restriction of use or processing of their personal data or to object to the use or processing;

-- information about their right to lodge a complaint with the Information Commissioner’s Office if they think M3 has failed to comply with their data protection rights
+- information about their right to lodge a complaint with the Information Commissioner’s Office if they think the Company has failed to comply with their data protection rights.

-When a data subject makes such a request, M3 will log the date on which the request was received and confirm their identity.
-Where M3 has reasonable doubts about the data subject’s identity, additional information will be requested to confirm their identity.
-M3 will then search databases, systems and other places where the personal data may be held.
-Where M3 processes a large quantity of personal data about a data subject, M3 may ask them to first specify the information to which their request relates, to help expedite a response.
+When a data subject makes such a request, the Company will log the date on which the request was received and confirm their identity.
+Where the Company has reasonable doubts about the data subject’s identity, additional information will be requested to confirm their identity.
+The Company will then search databases, systems and other places where the personal data may be held.
+Where the Company processes a large quantity of personal data about a data subject, the Company may ask them to first specify the information to which their request relates, to help expedite a response.

-If the data subject makes their request electronically, M3 must provide a copy of the personal data in a commonly used electronic format, unless the data subject specifically requests otherwise.
-If the data subject wants additional copies of the personal data, M3 will charge a reasonable fee based on the administrative costs of providing the additional copies.
+If the data subject makes their request electronically, the Company must provide a copy of the personal data in a commonly used electronic format, unless the data subject specifically requests otherwise.
+If the data subject wants additional copies of the personal data, the Company will charge a reasonable fee based on the administrative costs of providing the additional copies.

-M3 will normally respond to a request and provide copies of the personal data within one month of the request.
-However, M3 may extend this time limit by a further two months if the request is complex or there are a number of requests from the data subject.
-If M3 intend to extend the time limit, M3 will contact the data subject within one month of receiving the request to inform them of the extension and explain why it is necessary.
+The Company must respond to a request and provide copies of the personal data within one month of the request.
+However, if the Company determines that a data subject request may take longer than one month to respond to, it may extend this time limit by a further two months if the request is complex or there are a number of requests from the data subject.
+If the Company intends to extend the time limit, it will contact the data subject within one month of receiving the request to inform them of the extension and explain why it is necessary.

-Before providing the personal data to the data subject making the request, M3 will review them to see if they contain personal data of other data subjects.
-M3 may redact personal data of other data subjects unless they have consented to the disclosure of their personal data.
-M3 will also check for relevant statutory exemptions which may mean the personal data is not disclosed.
+Before providing the personal data to the data subject making the request, the Company will review the documents to ascertain whether they contain personal data of other data subjects.
+The Company may redact personal data of other data subjects unless they have consented to the disclosure of their personal data.
+The Company will also check for relevant statutory exemptions that may be relevant, which may mean the personal data is not disclosed.

-Whilst M3 will normally provide a copy of the personal data in response to a request free of charge, M3 reserves the right to refuse to respond or to charge a reasonable fee, based on the administrative costs of providing the personal data, when a request is manifestly unfounded or excessive or if it repeats a request to which M3 has already responded.
-Where M3 refuses to respond, the data subject will be given written reasons why within one month of the request.
-M3 will also inform them of their right to complain to the Information Commissioner’s Office or to seek a judicial remedy in the courts.
+Whilst the Company will normally provide a copy of the personal data in response to a request free of charge, the Company reserves the right to refuse to respond to request (where it can demonstrate the request is manifestly unfounded or excessive) or to charge a reasonable fee, based on the administrative costs of providing the personal data, when a request is manifestly unfounded or excessive or if it repeats a request to which the Company has already responded.
+Where the Company refuses to respond, the data subject will be given written reasons why within one month of the request.
+The Company will also inform them of their right to complain to the Information Commissioner’s Office or to seek a judicial remedy in the courts.

 Subject to certain conditions, and in certain circumstances, data subjects also have the right to :